Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Optimization Approach

-Once an approximate solution is obtained via \texttt{BARON}, a sequence of different local nonlinear solvers (including \texttt{CONOPT} \cite{drud1994conopt}, \texttt{IPOPT} \cite{biegler2009large}, \texttt{KNITRO} \cite{byrd2006k}, and \texttt{SNOPT} \cite{gill2005snopt}) were used to further reduce the constraint residuals as far as possible.
+Once an approximate solution was obtained via \texttt{BARON}, a sequence of different local nonlinear solvers (including \texttt{CONOPT} \cite{drud1994conopt}, \texttt{IPOPT} \cite{biegler2009large}, \texttt{KNITRO} \cite{byrd2006k}, and \texttt{SNOPT} \cite{gill2005snopt}) were used to further reduce the constraint residuals as far as possible.
 In $\texttt{IPOPT}$, relaxation of fixed variables was activated by setting the $\texttt{fixed\_variable\_treatment}$ parameter to $\texttt{relax\_bounds}$.
 For $\texttt{KNITRO}$, the chosen algorithm was the sequential quadratic programming (SQP) algorithm.
 In all local solvers, the desired relevant tolerances were set to $10^{-20}$ (although not always achieved by the solvers, they would return the best possible solutions in terms of accuracy).
-Finally, the obtained coefficients were further refined via local search in $\texttt{Mathematica}$ using the function $\texttt{FindMinimum}$ with respect to the RK order conditions until the maximum residual of the order condition is of order $10^{-16}$.
-In this last step, the A-stability constraint was not explicitly imposed, so the stability of each resulting method had to be carefully verified afterward.
+Finally, the obtained coefficients were further refined via local search in $\texttt{Mathematica}$ using the function $\texttt{FindMinimum}$ with respect to the RK order conditions until the maximum residual of the order condition is of order $10^{-16}$ or less.
+In this last step, although the A-stability constraint was not explicitly imposed, only the last four to five digits (out of sixteen digits) of the coefficients change and the stability of each resulting method had to be carefully verified afterward.